The Quickest Way to Build Trust in Teams

 The Nature of Swift Trust

-Swift trust, a term coined by Debora Meyerson, describes the rapid trust built in high-pressure, short-lived teams like the military or emergency services.
+Swift trust, a term coined by Debora Meyerson - Adjunct Professor at the Stanford University Graduate School of Education (GSE) - describes the rapid trust built in high-pressure, short-lived teams like the military or emergency services.
 In these settings, people assume competence from the get-go – they have to.

 Swift trust is predominantly cognitive in nature – built on perceived ability, not emotional connection.
 It’s conditional and formed quickly, often before people even meet.
 But it must be validated by consistent behaviour over time to evolve into deeper interpersonal trust.